By Roy Burner - Minister of the Gospel

 As Saul journeyed, he came near to Damascus: and suddenly there shined round about him a light from heaven.
 He fell to the earth, and heard a voice saying, Saul, Saul, why persecute you me?
 He answered: Who are you, Lord?
 Then came an answer from the very one; whose disciples Saul was persecuting, saying: I am Jesus (Acts 9:3-5).

 What a wonderful salvation message; a light of glory being shined upon those lost in a world of sin!
-Saul, later the apostle Paul, acknowledged such in saying that he was the "Chief of Sinners" (1 Timothy 1:15).
+Saul, later the apostle Paul, acknowledged such.
+Scripture reveals: This is a faithful saying, and worthy of all acceptation, that Christ Jesus came into the world to save sinners; of whom I am chief (1 Timothy 1:15).
 As long as there is a breath of life; there is hope, towards the light of glory shining down on any who will accept Jesus' invitation:

 If you have ever seen the picture depicting Christ standing at the door, you will notice there is no door knob on the outside, for it has to be opened from within!
 Saul opened the door of His heart that eventful day.
 My prayer is that if you have yet to yield your life over to Christ, you will not wait another moment to do so!
 Today is the day of salvation, tomorrow may be too late.

-The men which journeyed with Saul stood speechless, hearing a voice, but seeing no man.
-And Saul arose from the ground; and when his eyes were opened, he saw no man: but they led him by the hand, and brought him to Damascus (Acts 9:7-8).
+Scripture reveals: And the men which journeyed with him stood speechless, hearing a voice, but seeing no man.
+And Saul arose from the earth; and when his eyes were opened, he saw no man: but they led him by the hand, and brought him into Damascus (Acts 9:7-8).

 Saul arrived at his destination but not with the same intent as before.
 He had experienced a life-changing event that would later make him a strong force for the cause of Christianity!
 God can save the worse of sinners, with a light of glory moment, bringing the truth of the Gospel message, His saving grace through His Son, the Lord Jesus Christ.